 So, when you’re feeling anxious, do something that makes you smile.
 That can be anything from watching your favorite TV show or a funny clip on YouTube, gardening, or playing with children or pets in the yard.
 You do what makes you happy.

 5. Limit Caffeine Intake

 Have you ever had a few too many cups of coffee (or energy drinks) and gotten the jitters?
-Maybe it felt like your heart was pounding in your chest and like your mind wouldn’t slow down.
+Maybe it felt like your heart was pounding in your chest, and your mind wouldn’t slow down.
 That’s because high levels of caffeine can mimic the effects of anxiety.
 That means caffeine and anxiety are a terrible combination for your mental state.

 The Sleep Foundation recommends no caffeinated beverages within 6 hours of bedtime.
 We are all different.
 It may not bother you, or it may, and you just haven’t pinpointed the culprit yet.

 Since there’s no “one size fits all” for treating anxiety, you may have to experiment with different coping strategies to see what works best for you.
 Make sure that the ways you try to calm your anxiety are healthy and don’t involve drugs and alcohol.
 Understand that anxiety is complex, and it could take weeks or months to see significant results.

 If you’d like to create a personalized “Caregiver Action Plan,” email me at [email protected] We can chat via Zoom, and I’ll help you find ways to reduce your anxiety or get assistance.
 It’s completely FREE to my readers.
 What have you got to lose besides some tension?
 Email me today while I have a few slots on my calendar!

 You might be interested in this article on anxiety as well.